 assessment feedback, dialogic feedback, feedback uptake, transmission model, lecturersAbstract

-Students' involvement in discussions on feedback in higher education is not afforded the significance it deserves.
+Students' involvement in discussions on feedback in higher education is often undervalued.
 Students’ voices in matters of teaching, learning and assessment need to be incorporated so that learning is not left only in the teacher's control.
-This study sought the students’ and lecturers’ perceptions and views on involving students in feedback dialogues, trying to access the subjective meanings that participants ascribe to the phenomenon of ‘feedback’.
-The existing feedback model transmits information from lecturers to students as passive recipients of feedback.
-A shift in the conceptual feedback landscape is necessary to perceive feedback as a tool for improving performance and learning through lecturer-student dialogues.
-Archer’s theoretical model of feedback underpinned this qualitative study.
-A phenomenological design was adopted.
-Data was collected from 15 undergraduate university Education students and 6 lecturers through purposive and convenience sampling.
-Face-to-face, one-on-one semi-structured interviews were conducted with all 21 participants and 2 focus group discussions with the students.
-Data was analysed through thematic analysis.
-The findings revealed that students and lecturers embrace students’ involvement in feedback dialogues.
-Furthermore, findings showed that some lecturers engage students in feedback dialogues before conducting assessments.
-The findings imply that lecturers should engage students in assessment and feedback conversations to enhance student feedback uptake and utility.
-Higher education institutions should monitor feedback implementation.
+This study explored the perceptions and views of both the students and lecturers regarding students’ participation in feedback dialogues, aiming to access the subjective meanings participants ascribe to the phenomenon of ‘feedback’.
+The current feedback model typically positions lecturers as the primary source of information, with students acting as passive recipients of feedback.
+A shift in the conceptual feedback landscape is necessary to perceive feedback as a tool for improving performance and learning through collaborative lecturer-student dialogues.
+Archer’s theoretical model of feedback underpins this qualitative study, which employed a phenomenological design.
+Data were collected from 15 undergraduate education students and 6 lecturers through purposive and convenience sampling.
+Face-to-face, one-on-one semi-structured interviews were conducted with all 21 participants alongside two focus group discussions with the students.
+The data were analysed using thematic analysis.
+The findings revealed that both students and lecturers embrace students’ involvement in feedback dialogues.
+Additionally, some lecturers actively engage students in feedback dialogues before conducting assessments.
+The findings suggest that lecturers should foster assessment and feedback conversations to improve student engagement with feedback.
+Furthermore, higher education institutions should monitor the implementation of feedback practices.